lzumeta/injurytools/README.md

 **`injurytools`** is a package designed for the field of Sports Medicine.
-It simplifies the data analysis workflow by providing convenience functions and handy tools for sports injury data.
+It simplifies the data analysis workflow by providing convenience functions and handy tools for sports injury and illness data.

-The functions can be classified into: (a) sports injury data preparation, (b) descriptive analyses and (c) data visualization routines.
-Further analyses, such as the estimation of the risk of injury with other covariate effects, can be performed outside of **`injurytools`**, whether the event of injury is viewed as count or time-to-event data.
+The functions can be classified into: (a) sports injury and illness data preparation, (b) descriptive analyses and (c) data visualization routines.
+Further analyses, such as the estimation of the risk of injury/illness (any sports-related health problem) with other covariate effects, can be performed outside of **`injurytools`**, whether the event of health problem is viewed as count or time-to-event data.

 To get an overview of the package, see the [Articles](https://lzumeta.github.io/injurytools/articles/) section.

-In practice, the package can automate specific descriptive reports that are routinely generated for sports injury surveillance.
+In practice, the package can automate specific descriptive reports that are routinely generated for sports injury and illness surveillance.

 ## Installation